-However, this is not always the case (see Ordinary Residence and Annex H) This includes example case studies to help local authorities in making decisions about which area is responsible – it will be an important aspect of transition planning to confirm as early as possible where someone will be ordinarily resident as an adult (see also Transitions Case Studies).
+However, this is not always the case (see Ordinary Residence chapter and Annex H) This includes example case studies to help local authorities in making decisions about which area is responsible – it will be an important aspect of transition planning to confirm as early as possible where someone will be ordinarily resident as an adult (see also Transitions Case Studies).
 Where a young person or carer wishes to attend a higher or further education institution, the local authority should help them identify a suitable institution as part of transition planning (if they have not done so already).

 Once an offer has been accepted, the local authority should ensure the relevant institution is made aware as soon as possible of the young person’s or carer’s needs and desired outcomes and discuss a plan for meeting them.

 Wherever possible, this should be a conversation involving the young person or carer, anyone else they wish to involve, the local authority, and the institution – as well as the local authority where the institution is located where appropriate.
-All higher and further education institutions have clear duties and responsibilities under the Equality Act 2010 with regard to ensuring that disabled students do not face discrimination or less favourable treatment when applying to, and studying in these institutions.
+All higher and further education institutions have clear duties and responsibilities under the Equality Act 2010 to ensure that disabled students do not face discrimination or less favourable treatment when applying to, and studying in these institutions.
 They are likely to have a learning support team or similar that can lead transition discussions on their behalf.
 These conversations should also ensure young people and carers are aware of their rights to the Disabled Students Allowance and student loans.

-CCGs and LAs should have systems in place to ensure that appropriate referrals are made whenever either organisation is supporting a young person who, on reaching adulthood, may have a need for services from the other agency.
+ICBs and LAs should have systems in place to ensure that appropriate referrals are made whenever either organisation is supporting a young person who, on reaching adulthood, may have a need for services from the other agency.